Lahaina residents reckon with destruction, loss as arduous search for victims continues

 FEMA has approved more than $2.3 million in assistance to more than 1,300 households, Coleman said.

+Approximately 2,000 homes and businesses in Lahaina remain without power, Green said Wednesday.

-Green said Tuesday night that about 500 hotel rooms were made available, with 331 displaced residents already staying in those rooms.
-The governor added that the state had also set up an Airbnb program with 1,000 available rooms or houses that will be covered by FEMA for use by both evacuees and first responders.
+About 1,000 hotel rooms have now been made available for displaced residents, the governor added.
+The state had also set up an Airbnb program with 1,000 available rooms or houses that will be covered by FEMA for use by both evacuees and first responders.

+"We're making plans right now for the long-haul, for the long reconstruction...so we don't have to take away housing from our local people while we rebuild," Green said.

+Maui County Mayor Richard Bissen noted that school started Wednesday on much of the island, and with their schools destroyed by the fire, many Lahaina students were sent to other campuses.

+"Many of these students are survivors of the fires, and some of them lost families, some of them lost homes, many of them lost friends," Bissen said.

-President Biden and First Lady Jill Biden are scheduled to visit Maui on Monday, he said.
+President Biden and First Lady Jill Biden are scheduled to visit Maui on Monday, Green said.

+Two of three large wildfires that ignited Aug.
+8 on Maui are still burning.
+The Lahaina fire, which has burned about 3.39 square miles, is 85% contained.

+Aircraft were conducting water drops on the blaze, Maui County Fire Chief Bradford Ventura said Wednesday.
+Ventura noted that the upcoming forecast, which includes possible high winds and rain, could pose challenges for crews.

 — Lilia Luciano and Jonathan Vigliotti contributed to this report.